 Santiago Vilar received his Ph.D. from the Laboratory of Pharmaceutical Chemistry at the University of Santiago de Compostela, Spain, in 2006.
 The following year, he was awarded a grant to work in molecular docking at the University of Padova, Italy.
 In 2008 Santiago began a two-year postdoctoral fellowship working in the Laboratory of Biological Modeling at the National Institutes of Health (NIH) in Bethesda, Maryland.
 His research interests span different methodologies in computational chemistry, such as QSAR/QSPR in small molecules and proteins, and molecular modeling applied to structure-based drug discovery and explanations of biomolecular mechanisms of action.

-Richard Wolff is a rising senior at Columbia College majoring in mathematics with a concentration in computer science.
+Richard Wolff is a graduate of Columbia University with a degree in mathematics and significant coursework in computer science.
 He goes by Ricky, and in his free time enjoys playing the guitar.
 He hopes one day to use his background in pure math to approach problems in medicine in new and fundamental ways.